When you join a GRID Learning Circle you become part of a community that is always learning, growing, and engaging with fresh ideas.

 You do not have to be a huge reader to participate: book chapters are a jump-off point for broader discussion and exploring supplementary materials.

-Our Upcoming Book Study: So you Want to Talk about Race by Ijeoma Oluo
+- So You Want to Talk about Race by Ijeoma Oluo; and,

 So you want to Talk about Race